jnk0le/cortexm-AES/README.md

 - do not use CM34_1T implementation on cortex-m7 since it is slower and will introduce timming leaks.
 - Unrolled ciphers might perform slower than looped versions due to cache pressure and flash waitstates. (like STM32F4 with 1K ART cache and up to 8WS)
 - input/output buffers have to be word aligned due to use of ldm,stm,ldrd and strd instructions.
-- In case of cache less, waitstated execution cm34_1T_dense implementation can be used to gain few cycles.

 ## implementations